Chris Hayes was first elected to the Federal Parliament in the seat of Werriwa in April 2005.

 Since 2010, he has held the seat of Fowler.

 Chris was born at Campberdown and grew up in Padstow.

 He attended De La Salle College.
 He studied Personnel Administration at TAFE, followed by Sydney University, gaining a Graduate Diploma in Industrial Relations and Law.

 Chris married Bernadette in 1976.
-They have two sons a daughter and are proud grandparents of eleven.
+They have two sons, a daughter, and are proud grandparents of ten.

-As the Member for Fowler, Chris wants the best for local families and has focused on achieving better health outcomes for the community and educational opportunities for young people.
-He is committed to the development of the necessary infrastructure and jobs in Western Sydney, particularly ensuring the local community benefits from the establishment of the Badgery's Creek Airport.
+Chris is committed to the development of the necessary infrastructure and jobs in Western Sydney, particularly ensuring the local community benefits from the establishment of the Badgery's Creek Airport.

 Currently, Chris holds the position of Chief Opposition Whip.